Edward B. Banning

-Edward Bruce (Ted) Banning is a Canadian archaeologist and professor at the University of Toronto.
-He was born in Montreal in 1955 but has lived in Toronto for most of his life.
+Edward Bruce (Ted) Banning (born 1955) is a Canadian archaeologist and professor at the University of Toronto.
+He was born in Montreal has lived in Toronto for most of his life.
 His research focuses on the beginnings of village life and political-economic inequality in southwest Asia, especially in the Neolithic, and concentrates on the southern Levant.
 He has also been very involved in theoretical and methodological research on archaeological survey.

 He has written two textbooks, Archaeological Survey (2002) and The Archaeologist's Laboratory (2000, 2020).